 In 1950 the apses were decorated by an Italian artist.
 The main picture shows the holy family and an additional one is of Joseph only.
 Around the podium, there’s an additional picture of the holy family.
 The windows decorations tell the story of the place as well.

 Church of the Annunciation is probably the most popular tourist attraction in Nazareth.
-And if you are visiting the city, then I recommend making a stop there.
+And if you are visiting the city, I recommend stopping there.

 Note: if you are looking for additional nearby attractions, browse the map at the top of this post or see Nazareth.